[3.11] The Bard's Soulrend Trickster | +6m Sirus DPS | All Content | Fast Mapper | League Starter

 This bow is one of the most useful weapons we can use overall.
 Warlord Suffix "Skills fire an additional projectile" works with Soulrend, further improving our clear speed and also gives you room to use another support gem instead of Greater Multiple Projectiles Support.

-You can hit marginally higher DPS numbers with dual-wand setups if you use some extremely good wands but your survivability will suffer a bit because you will be giving up the life and resists from your quiver, and you will spend several mirrors to acquire a single of those said wands.
+You can hit higher DPS numbers with dual-wand setups if you use some extremely good wands but your survivability will suffer a bit because you will be giving up the life and resists from your quiver, and you will spend several mirrors to acquire a single of those said wands.

-Hyrri's Ire gives a huge boost to our evasion, adn the attack&spell dodge is the icing on the cake.
+Hyrri's Ire gives a huge boost to our evasion, and the attack&spell dodge is the icing on the cake.
 The most important aspect of our survivability is avoiding the damage, and Hyrri's Ire is the best in slot to pull it off.
 We don't need a 6-Link so it should be affordable early on.
 I suggest you to colour your sockets with Harvest options or Jewellers method on your crafting bench.

 We use a rare Hubris Circlet here, preferrably with the "Soulrend Fires an Additional Projectile" enchant.
 With this enchant and the Warlord suffix from our bow, we shoot 3 projectiles without Dying Sun or Greater Multiple Projectiles Support.
 With 3 projectiles you can blind-shoot conquerors or bosses, as they will seek and destroy, but it usually is not enough to clear maps effectively.
 Either use GMP Support or Dying Sun for mapping.
 Nearby enemies have -9% to Chaos resistance is an excellent modifier to boost our DPS as well.

 Chaos DoT multiplier and life are the important stats here.
-I prefer evasion based gloves, but you can use Fingerless Silk Gloves for even more damage output as it gives increased spell damage as its implicit modifier.
+I prefer evasion based gloves, but you can use Fingerless Silk Gloves for even more damage output as it has increased spell damage as its implicit modifier.
 Unnerve doesn't increase our DPS since we deal DoT damage, but I have that modifier, because why not?

 We prefer Vermillion Ring as bases.
-We get life and resists here, and we need an empty suffix on them so we can craft +1 to Minimum Frenzy Charges.
+We get life and resisances here, and we need an empty suffix on them so we can craft +1 to Minimum Frenzy Charges.
 Frenzy charges gives us dps and cast speed, which helps us to kill our enemies faster and a bit of survivability because we cast quicker and relocate more often.

 Here, we want an open suffix, +1 Level of Chaos Skill Gems and +1 Level of Intelligence Skill Gems.
 Chaos DoT multiplier is great as well, but skill levels are more important.
+My amulet is just insane and probably won't be obtainable after Harvest, so prioritize Chaos and Intelligence skill gems and Life modifier here.

 Transcendent Mind is an excellent jewel that gives us a quite bit of DPS when placed correctly.